The terms "ethical" and "sustainable" are frequently used synonymously in the realm of fashion for good.

 How is sustainable fashion different from others?

 A fashion company may uphold human rights, yet its fabric choices and environmental policies may not be sustainable.
 On the other hand, a brand could be sustainable while utterly ignoring human rights.

 Understand the Sustainable Fashion Consumer

-- Buy less clothing.
+- Buy less clothes.

-- Buy from transparent brands.
+- Buy from brands that are honest.